It's high time to plunge consumers into immersive experiences

 We're seeing an increasing number of retailers rethinking their in-store strategies to offer consumers an immersive experience.
 Exciting times are ahead!

-/ Emily Carroll is the Marketing Manager of Prendi Pty Ltd. Prendi is a full-service digital solutions provider, specialising in the integration of a wide range of technologies, content and interactivity into physical environments.
+Emily Carroll Emily Carroll is the Marketing Manager of Prendi Pty Ltd. Prendi is a full-service digital solutions provider, specialising in the integration of a wide range of technologies, content and interactivity into physical environments. www